dotnet/docs/docs/core/tutorials/libraries.md

     |__/test
     ```

-2. Create a new test project by creating a `project.json` file under your `/test` folder.
-You can also run the `dotnet new` command and modify the `project.json` file afterwards.
-It should have the following:
+2. Create a new test project by creating a project folder under your `/test` folder, and a `project.json` file in the new project folder.
+To create the `project.json` file you can run the `dotnet new` command and modify the `project.json` file afterwards.
+The file should have the following:

    * `netcoreapp1.0` listed as the only entry under `frameworks`.
    * A reference to `Microsoft.NETCore.App` version `1.0.0`.